CultivateLabs/flyover_comments/README.md

 # FlyoverComments

 FlyoverComments is a Rails engine that provides full-stack commenting capabilities.
+It is built and maintained by [FlyoverWorks](http://www.flyoverworks.com) / [@flyoverworks](http://twitter.com/flyoverworks)

 ## Pre-requisites